Graduate Alumni Interview: Allyson Hoffman

 What advice would you give to new graduate students in the program?

-My primary advice is to make time for the work you want to be doing the most.
-Regardless of what track you're in, make sure you dedicate time to your academic and/or creative goal.
-I personally found that scheduling daily or almost daily appointments with myself—time that nobody else was allowed to intrude on—helped keep focused on and productive toward my writing goals.
+Don’t forget to make time for your own work.
+I personally found that scheduling daily or almost daily appointments with myself—time that nobody else was allowed to intrude on—helped keep me focused on and productive toward my writing goals.